smolcan/ag-grid-jpa-adapter-showcase/frontend-docs/docs/pagination.md

 Use the `queryBuilder.countRows(request)` method to retrieve this count

+- try to group by `Portfolio` column and see how counting groups work

+import PaginationGrid from './pagination-grid';

+<PaginationGrid></PaginationGrid>

 ## Paginate child rows
 Set `paginateChildRows=true` in `QueryBuilder` to maintain exact page size.
 This makes `queryBuilder.countRows(request)` count rows within expanded groups rather than number of root groups.